WP All Import Add-On for The Events Calendar

 Keeping empty metadata

-Post types can build up a lot of metadata, and some of those might have empty values.
-During import, the metadata that is empty will be skipped to minimize unnecessary data.
+Post types can accumulate a lot of metadata, and some of those might have empty values.
+During import, the empty metadata will be skipped to minimize unnecessary data.

 There are two ways to override this.